The ten points for Parents!

 9. Pay balance for Gothia Cup in April

-10. Make sure passport and European Health Card is valid
+10. Make sure passport is valid and check if players’ European Health Card is valid

 Parents’ Trip We always recommend waiting until we have booked fights and confirmed drop off times before parents wishing to attend book their trip.